mdavoodi/www/source/blog/2015-07-28-a-new-event-system-for-atlas.html.md

 event system to be human-first.
 If you need CSV or other machine-parsable format of your event log, please contact support.

-### Less Enables More
+### Improved Information Display

 Another common feedback item was that the prior event system displayed too much information.
-It was difficult to filter through the mounds of information; they were suffering from information overload.
+For some users, this hid important events from view.
 Even moderate Atlas use would result in hundreds of events, making it very difficult to distinguish important events from traditional "logs".

 One of the biggest changes in the new event system is that we carefully capture only the most important events to users and display them in the logs.
 As part of